PC speaker

 From ArchWiki

-Ever since the first IBM PC most PCs have a built-in PC speaker (or beeper) which may produce beeps.
+PC speaker (beeper) is a built-in loudspeaker in most personal computers since the first IBM PC.
 This speaker is not capable of high quality playback and merely serves as a simple means of auditory feedback in the form of beeps.
 Some software, e.g. web browsers, editors and terminals, may produce beeps which may or may not be desired by the user.
 This article serves as a guide for configuring and/or disabling the speaker entirely.
 For situations where no sound card or speakers are available and a simple audio notification is desired, see #Beep.

 Mechanism